 Improve, preserve, secure

-Today, proven solutions are available to upgrade or modernize external post-tensioning tendons.
-These methods can restore a structure’s original strength and safety levels, extending its service life and improving reliability.
+Proven engineering solutions are now available to upgrade or modernize external post-tension tendons, even in structures that have been in service for decades.
+These methods restore original strength and safety levels, extending the service life of the structure and reducing the risk of unplanned failure.

 Common Issues in Post-Tensioning Systems

-The performance of a prestressed structure depends heavily on the effectiveness of its post-tensioning system.
-For owners, the condition of external prestressing tendons is a critical concern, especially in structures like bridge decks built from prefabricated segments joined by external tendons.
+For commercial construction owners and infrastructure managers, the condition of external prestressing cables is a primary concern, particularly in segmental bridge decks built from prefabricated elements joined by external tendons.

-Our approach prioritizes the safety of both users and workers.
-Each project begins with a detailed inspection of the existing conditions, followed by structural monitoring using instrumentation.
-When there is a risk of failure, we implement safety measures to protect workers, especially during internal repair operations.
+Each project begins with a detailed inspection of existing conditions, followed by structural monitoring through instrumentation.
+When failure risk is identified, safety measures protect crews throughout internal repair operations.

-All work is carefully scheduled to meet project deadlines while minimizing disruption to ongoing operations.
-This comprehensive and proactive strategy ensures the long-term performance and safety of structures requiring maintenance of post-tensioning systems.
+All work is scheduled to meet project deadlines while minimizing disruption to ongoing operations maintaining structural safety and long-term system performance.

-Why Choose Freyssinet for Maintenance of Post-Tensioning Tendons
+Why Choose Freyssinet for for Maintenance of Post-Tensioning Tendons

 01. Expert Analysis of Structural Defects